NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 server ny-web01 10.x.x.1:80 check
 ```

-...then it will accept a `200-399` [HTTP status code response](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) (also remember: it's making a HEAD request only).
+...then it will accept a `200-399` [HTTP status code response](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+(Also remember: it's making a HEAD request only.)
 A `400` or `500` will trigger unhealthy, but our [`302` redirect](https://en.wikipedia.org/wiki/HTTP_302) will not.
 A browser would get a `5xx` status code ***after following the redirect***, but HAProxy isn't doing that.
 It's only doing the initial hit and a "healthy" `302` is all it sees.
-Luckily, you can change this with `http-check expect 200` (or any status code or range or regex - [here are the docs](https://cbonte.github.io/haproxy-dconv/1.7/configuration.html#4.2-http-check%20expect)) on the same backend.
+Luckily, you can change this with `http-check expect 200` (or any status code or range or regex--[here are the docs](https://cbonte.github.io/haproxy-dconv/1.7/configuration.html#4.2-http-check%20expect)) on the same backend.
 This means **only** a `200` is allowed from our health check endpoint.
 Yes, it's bitten us more than once.

-Different apps vary on what the health check endpoint is, but for [stackoverflow.com](https://stackoverflow.com/), it's the homepage.
+Different apps vary on what the health check endpoint is, but for [stackoverflow.com](https://stackoverflow.com/), it's the home page.
 We've debated changing this a few times, but the reality is the homepage checks things we may not otherwise check, and a holistic check is important.
-By this I mean: "if users hit the same page, would it work?".
+By this I mean, "If users hit the same page, would it work?"
-If we made a health check that hit the database and some caches and sanity checked the big things we know need to be online, that's great and it's way better than nothing.
+If we made a health check that hit the database and some caches and sanity checked the big things that we know need to be online, that's great and it's way better than nothing.
 But let's say we put a bug in the code and a cache that doesn't even seem that important doesn't reload right and it turns out it was needed to render the top bar for all users.
 It's now breaking every page.
 A health check route running some code wouldn't trigger, but just the act of loading the master view ensures a huge number of dependencies are evaluated and working for the check.

 If you're curious, that's not a hypothetical.
 You know that little dot on the review queue that indicates a lot of items currently in queue?
-Yeah...
-Fun Tuesday.
+Yeah...fun Tuesday.

 We also have health checks inside libraries.
 The simplest manifestation of this is a [heartbeat](https://en.wikipedia.org/wiki/Heartbeat_(computing)).
-This is something for example [StackExchage.Redis](https://github.com/StackExchange/StackExchange.Redis) uses to routinely check if the socket connection to Redis is active.
+This is something that for example [StackExchage.Redis](https://github.com/StackExchange/StackExchange.Redis) uses to routinely check if the socket connection to Redis is active.
 We use the same approach to see if the socket is still open and working to websocket consumers on Stack Overflow.
 This is a monitoring of sorts not heavily used here, but it is used.

-Other health checks in place include our tag engine servers.
+Other health checks we have in place include our tag engine servers.
 We could load balance this through HAProxy (which would add a hop) but making every web tier server aware of every tag server directly has been a better option for us.
-We can: 1) choose how to spread load, 2) much more easily test new builds, and 3) get per-server op counts metrics and performance data.
+We can 1) choose how to spread load, 2) much more easily test new builds, and 3) get per-server op count counts metrics and performance data.
-All of that is another post, but for this topic: we have a simple "ping" health check that pokes the tag server once a second and gets just a little data from it like when it last updated from the database.
+All of that is another post, but for this topic: we have a simple "ping" health check that pokes the tag server once a second and gets just a little data from it, such as when it last updated from the database.

+So, that's a thing.
-So that's a thing, your health checks can absolutely be used to communicate as much state as you want.
+Your health checks can absolutely be used to communicate as much state as you want.
 If having it provides some advantage and the overhead is worth it (e.g. are you running another query?), have at it.
 The Microsoft .NET team has been working on [a unified way to do health checks in ASP.NET Core](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/implement-resilient-applications/monitor-app-health), but I'm not sure if we'll go that way or not.
 I hope we can provide some ideas and unify things there when we get to it...more thoughts on that towards the end.